krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ### Why aggregated results are not enough
 {: #single-req-why }

 So far we were looking at the profile of a whole application.
-But what if app is working well but from time to time there is some slower requests, and we want to know why?
-In such an application, where one request is handled by one thread, we can extract profile of a single request.
+But what if the app is working well but from time to time there are some slower requests, and we want to know why?
+In such an application, where one request is handled by one thread, we can extract the profile of a single request.
 The JFR file contains all the information needed, we just need to filter them out.
 To do it, we need to have a log that will tell us which thread was responsible for execution of the request with time of the execution.
 Tomcat that is embedded into Spring Boot has access logs that have all that information.